5 Statistical Tests

 mean of x mean of y

-This last graphic we just created begs the question of whether the differences we are seeing in the proportions in the bars is just statistical noise.
+The previous plot raised the question of whether the differences we are seeing in the proportions in the bars is just statistical noise.

 Fortunately, we have a test for just this purpose!
 It’s the chi-square test, and this is how we run it.